 A cosmetic rhinoplasty is performed for the purpose of improving the appearance of the nose, whereas functional rhinoplasty is performed to improve the function (breathing) of the nose.

 The most common indication for functional rhinoplasty is for patients who have chronic obstruction of the nasal airway.
 Nasal airway obstruction can be due to many reasons, including seasonal allergy and/or structural deformity of the nose.
 If the cause of nasal airway obstruction is due to structural problem of the nose, then surgical treatment will offer the best chance of improvement for the problem.

 There are numerous causes for structural issues of the nose that can lead to nasal airway obstruction.
 These include, a history of trauma to the nose, hereditary or congenital (some are just born with it), chronic inflammation, or as part of the aging process.

 Prospective patients who are inquiring about functional rhinoplasty will undergo medical evaluation including endoscopic examination, and sometimes CT imaging.
-Both Drs.
-Halliday and Kim belong to a unique group of plastic surgeons with training and expertise to simultaneously address the problems inside your nose and the outside appearance of the nose.
+Dr. Kim belongs to a unique group of plastic surgeons with training and expertise to simultaneously address the problems inside your nose and the outside appearance of the nose.